CodeToCommunicate/CoCoLessons/coco_1_coding_environment/shell-intro.md

 | rm                | deletes a file (permanently)
 | mkdir             | creates a directory
 | rmdir             | deletes a directory (permanently)

+## Resources

+* This lesson is loosely based on the Software Carpentry shell lesson, available in [English](https://swcarpentry.github.io/shell-novice/) and [Spanish](https://swcarpentry.github.io/shell-novice-es/)
+* For a deeper dive into shell commands, see the [Bash Guide for Beginners](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/) from the Linux Documentation Project, as well as the [GNU Bash Manual](https://www.gnu.org/software/bash/manual/)